 You have made the decision to put your house on the market, now what?

 From here you can choose to list your property for sale with One Agency.
-Justin and Mel will walk you through the process of listing and everything that follows.
+Justin and Vicki will walk you through the process of listing and everything that follows.

-Once you have signed up with One Agency we will have a professional photographer come and photograph your property.
+Once you have signed up with One Agency we will have our professional photographer Pip come and photograph your property.
 It’s important to showcase your property to potential buyers in the best possible light – first impressions always count!
-Our professional photographers use wide angle lenses and lighting to make sure your property shines!
+Our professional photographer uses wide angle lenses and lighting to make sure your property shines!

 After the photography is completed the property is listed online.
-Justin and Mel will keep in touch with you regarding interested parties and viewings.
+Justin and Vicki will keep in touch with you regarding interested parties and viewings.

-If you would like to have a chat about your options or if you would like to book an appraisal please give Justin or Mel a call.
+If you would like to have a chat about your options or if you would like to book an appraisal please give Justin or Vicki a call.

 Preparing your home for SALE